“The Lord Himself will give you a sign: Behold, the virgin will conceive and give birth to a son, and she will name Him Immanuel.”

 What is Advent?

-The simplest way to explain it is, Advent is a time of anticipation for Christ’s birth in the season leading up to Christmas.
-But that is only part of it.
+Advent is a holy time of anticipation for Christ’s birth in the four weeks leading up to Christmas Day.
 The word “Advent” is derived from the Latin word adventus, which means “coming.”
 In the Greek translation, this means parousia.

 Today, the season of Advent lasts for four Sundays preceding Christmas.
 At that time, the new Christian year begins with the twelve-day celebration of Christmastide, which lasts from Christmas Eve until Epiphany on January 6th.
 Advent begins on the Sunday that falls between November 27th and December 3rd each year.